mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ### Summary of Progress

-This section details the implementation progress on the key areas defined in the SuperNova Production Roadmap.
+This section details the implementation progress on the key areas defined in the Supernova Production Roadmap.
 We have made significant strides in several critical components, focusing on Security Hardening, Testing Infrastructure, DevOps/Deployment, Environmental Impact, and Performance Optimization.

 ### 1. Security Hardening